githubschool/sleepy-capybara/Sadashiv-Pune.md

 - Bhairavi
 - Delhi Chaat # This is specialised item we get in India
 - Samarth
-# I'm pure vegetarian and non-alcoholic so all restaurants are so
+# I am pure vegetarian and non-alcoholic so all restaurants are so
 - Little Italy
 - Greens and Olives
-:Emoji's are not working here :(
+:Emoji are are not working here :(

+# Hmm... things are added
+- Nasik Trambakeshwar
+#It is holi place to to visit, beautiful